F21Z/F21Z/README.md

 ## Hi there 👋
 I’m Faizuddin Mohammed, a Computer Science student passionate about building innovative software solutions and diving into the world of Artificial Intelligence.
-Currently in my third year of studies, I’m exploring the intersection of machine learning and software engineering.
+Currently in the final year of my UngerGrad studies, I’m exploring the intersection of Machine Learning and Human Comuter Interaction.

 ### 🛠️ Technologies & Tools
 - **Languages**: Python, Java, C